-Financial investments available-for-sale ("AFS") are financial assets that are not classified in any of the three preceding categories.
+Financial investments AFS are financial assets that are not classified in any of the three preceding categories.
 Financial investments AFS include equity and debt securities.
 Financial investments in this category are intended to be held for an indefinite period of time and may be sold in response to liquidity needs or changes in market conditions.